HermiTech-LLC/BHmetrics_WHsim/README.md

 ![BhWh](https://github.com/HermiTech-LLC/BHmetrics_WHsim/blob/main/BhWh.PNG)
 ## Introduction

 This repository, maintained by HermiTech LLC, contains a Jupyter notebook (`BHmetrics_WHsim.ipynb`) that delves into advanced astrophysical concepts.
-It includes visualizations and simulations of Kerr Black Holes and Morris-Thorne Wormholes, merging theoretical astrophysics with interactive visualizations.
+It includes visualizations and simulations of Kerr Black Holes and Morris-Thorne Wormholes, merging theoretical astrophysics with interactive visualizations using Plotly and ipywidgets.

 ## Contents